benon33/benmok/Assignment4/index.md

 [requests_cache]: https://pypi.python.org/pypi/requests-cache

-__Exercise 1.1.__ Read the [search request documentation](https://ndb.nal.usda.gov/ndb/doc/apilist/API-SEARCH.md), then write a function called `ndb_search()` that makes a search request.
+Read the [search request documentation](https://ndb.nal.usda.gov/ndb/doc/apilist/API-SEARCH.md), then write a function called `ndb_search()` that makes a search request.
 The function should accept the search term as an argument.
 The function should return the search result items as a list (for 0 items, return an empty list).

 Note that the search url is: `https://api.nal.usda.gov/ndb/search`